 Work Restrictions

 Work restrictions are limitations that your doctor may place on you to protect your health and safety.
-These restrictions can include not doing the heavy lifting, working certain hours, or taking specific breaks.
+These restrictions include not doing the heavy lifting, working certain hours, or taking specific breaks.
 If your on-the-job injury has impacted your ability to return to work, you should discuss work restrictions with your doctor.

 Light-Duty Work

 If you cannot return to your job duties in their entirety, your employer may offer you a light-duty job that is within your limitations.
 This means that you can still work, but you will not do the same tasks as before.
-Therefore, if you are offered light duty, it is important to ensure the job is actually within your restrictions.
+Therefore, if you are offered light duty, it is important to ensure the job is within your restrictions.
 This is discussed more above.

 What Happens If I Cannot Return to Work After an Injury?